Comic Potential: Plot summary

-Idealistic young writer Adam Trainsmith meets Chandler Tate, a former director of classic comedies, who makes a living by directing a never-ending soap opera.
+Idealistic young writer Adam Trainsmith meets Chandler Tate, a former director of classic comedies, the latter makes a living by directing a never-ending soap opera.
 The leading-role android makes a series of mistakes.
-Supporting role android JC-F31-333, spots his lapses and laughs.
+Supporting role android JC-F31-333, laughs at his lapses.

-Later on, while Adam is watching old slapstick comedy, JC-F31-333 laughs again.
-She is afraid that the sense of humour is a production fault.
-Adam sees it as an advantage.
-He nicknames his favourite android Jacie and persuades Chandler that they should make a comedy for her.
+Later, Adam is watching old slapstick comedy, prompting JC-F31-333 to laugh although her reaction sensing humour may be a personal production fault.
+Adam believes it an advantage, nicknames his favourite android Jacie and persuades Chandler that they should make a comedy for her.

-Regional TV director Carla Pepperbloom threatens to ruin the project.
-She is jealous of Adam's sympathy for talented Jacie and orders the android's memory wiped.
+Regional TV director Carla Pepperbloom is jealous of Adam's sympathy for talented Jacie and orders the android's memory wiped.
 Adam panics and decides to kidnap Jacie.
-While on the escape, Adam and Jacie fall in love.
+While on the run, Adam and Jacie fall in love.

 Productions

 Comic Potential is Ayckbourn's fifty-third full-length play.
 It was first performed at the Stephen Joseph Theatre in Scarborough, North Yorkshire in 1998 and received its West End premiere at the Lyric Theatre, Shaftesbury Avenue in October 1999.
 Chandler Tate was played by David Soul, and Jacie by Janie Dee, who had created the role in Scarborough.
-Janie's performance won her the Best Actress category of the London Critics' Circle Theatre Awards (1999), the Evening Standard Awards (1999) and the Laurence Olivier Awards (2000).
+Janie received the 1999 Critics' Circle Theatre Award for Best Actress, a 1999 Evening Standard Award and a 2000 Olivier Award.